WEC-Sim/WEC-Sim/docs/developer/getting_started.rst

 The WEC-Sim source code is hosted on the `WEC-Sim GitHub repository
 <https://github.com/WEC-Sim/wec-sim>`_.
 WEC-Sim developers are recommended to
 fork the GitHub repository.
-If you plan to contribute to the WEC-Sim code, please fork the official `WEC-Sim repository <https://github.com/WEC-Sim/WEC-Sim>`_.
+If you plan to contribute to the WEC-Sim code, please fork the official WEC-Sim repository.
 This method allows you to create a personal copy of the WEC-Sim repository, which can be freely edited without changing the official repository.
 It is easily compared to the main repository when pushing changes or pulling updates.